 Field Description SRP Initiator ID GUID and GUID extension of the initiator, separated by a forward-slash (/).
 Ports Registered With Fibre Channel gateway ports through which the initiator connects to storage.
 WWNN Fibre Channel gateway-assigned world-wide node name of the initiator.
 Description ASCII text identifier of the initiator.
 Boot Target WWPN World-wide port name of the target that the initiator boots by default.
 Boot FC LUN Identifier of the LU that contains the boot image that the initiator boots.
-AltBootupTargetWwpn World-wide port name of the target that the initiator boots as an alternate.

-Field Description AltBootupFcLunId Identifier of the LU that contains the boot image that the initiator boots as an alternate.
-WWPNs When you configure an initiator and autobind the initiator to a WWNN and to WWPNs, autobinding creates virtual WWPNs for each possible Fibre Channel gateway port that could potentially appear on the server switch. • The Slot/Port column of the WWPNs table displays all of the potential Fibre Channel gateway ports on the chassis. • The WWPN column of the WWPNs table displays the WWPN that autobinding created for each possible physical Fibre Channel gateway port.
+Field Description WWPNs When you configure an initiator and autobind the initiator to a WWNN and to WWPNs, autobinding creates virtual WWPNs for each possible Fibre Channel gateway port that could potentially appear on the server switch. • The Slot/Port column of the WWPNs table displays all of the potential Fibre Channel gateway ports on the chassis. • The WWPN column of the WWPNs table displays the WWPN that autobinding created for each possible physical Fibre Channel gateway port.
 Storage devices use these WWPNs to communicate with the initiator. • The Fibre Channel Address column of the WWPNs table displays the Fibre Channel address of the virtual port.
-When the physical Fibre Channel gateway port does not connect to storage, the address appears as 00:00:00. • VSAN ID of the interface that is statically assigned.
+When the physical Fibre Channel gateway port does not connect to storage, the address appears as 00:00:00.
+AltBootupTargetWwpn World-wide port name of the target that the initiator boots as an alternate.
+AltBootupFcLunId Identifier of the LU that contains the boot image that the initiator boots as an alternate.